-Billy arrives on the scene, where he and the tourist woman argue at length with Hogan over whether someone’s trying to kill him or whether the whole thing was an accident caused by speeding.
-Hulk argues the latter, probably as an excuse to find the biker and steal his ride like he did with the jet skiers.
+Billy arrives on the scene, where he and the tourist woman argue at length with Hogan over whether someone’s trying to kill him, or whether it was all an accident caused by speeding.
+Hulk argues the latter, probably as an excuse to find the biker and steal his ride (like he did with those jet skiers).

-Speaking of which, while out joyriding on his stolen jet ski, Billy gets captured in hilarious fashion by some unseen villains on a boat.
+Speaking of which, while out joyriding on his stolen jet ski, Billy gets captured in hilarious fashion by some unseen villains.
 There’s just something about that kind of fishing net on a pole.

 Hogan, who is on his second bandana of the film, dislodges a truck all by himself…

 …before Walter finds him and shows him a neat photo he took.
 “I got there exactly when Alanso’s guys were trying to kill you.”

 “Whoa whoa, slow down,” says the incredulous Hulk.
 “What’s this about trying to kill me?” he asks, in the same afternoon his truck blew up and a biker in a ski mask almost ran him down.
 Hulk still doesn’t buy this whole treasure-hunt-and-repeated-assassination-attempt theory…

 …but he does tell his friend to stop using hidden cameras to capture him in compromising positions with women.
 Get used to it, Terry.

 Hulk returns home to find the place ransacked and reeking of natural gas smell.
 He rushes out the door and makes a dramatic slow-motion dive, but not before grabbing his pet bird…